-These operating instructions describe the operating principle and features of the spring-applied single-disc brake types 76 461..A...
+These operating instructions describe the operating principle and features of the 76 451...H00 series of springapplied double-disc brakes.
 The safety information provided in this manual must be strictly observed during the set-up of the machine (e.g. motor) and during the start-up, operation and maintenance of the spring-applied brake.

 Should any queries arise with respect to torques, torque variations, installation position, wear, wear reserve, switching work, break-in conditions, release range, ambient conditions and the like, please contact Kendrion (Villingen) and ask for clarification before starting to use the brake.
-Spring-applied single-disc brakes are not ready-to-use devices, but are intended to be incorporated into or assembled with other equipment.
-Consequently, they will be referred to as components in the following sections.
+Spring-applied double disc brakes are not ready-to-use devices, but are intended to be incorporated into or assembled with other equipment.
+Consequently, these brakes will be referred to as components in the following sections.

-Standards and directives 1.2
+1.2 Standards and directives

-The state-of-the-art brakes have been designed, built and tested in accordance with the requirements of DIN VDE 0580 concerning electromagnetic devices and components.
+The state-of-the-art spring-applied brakes have been designed, built and tested in accordance with the requirements of DIN VDE 0580 concerning electromagnetic devices and components.

 They are intended for installation and use in lifts according to the requirements and regulations specified in EN 81-1.
 Being classified as "electromagnetic components", spring-applied brakes are also subject to the Low Voltage Directive 2014/35/EU.
 The user is required to employ suitable switching devices and controls to ensure use of the brakes in accordance with EMC Directive 2014/30/EU.